Secodis/TSS-WEB/C_Implementation_Requirements/05_UserAuth.md

 8. Autocomplete for all fields on login dialogs SHOULD be deactivated by using the following statement `autocomplete="off"`.

-[^1]: See NIST SP 800-63b, NIST Special Publication 800-63B Digital Identity Guideline, Authenticator Assurance Levels: (https://pages.nist.gov/800-63-3/sp800-63b.html#sec4)
+[^1]: See NIST SP 800-63b, NIST Special Publication 800-63B Digital Identity Guideline, [Authenticator Assurance Levels](https://pages.nist.gov/800-63-3/sp800-63b.html#sec4)